2022–23 NHL season: Digital rink board advertisements

-After previous trials during the 2016 World Cup of Hockey and 2020 NHL All-Star Game, the NHL deployed Supponor technology at all arenas this season.
+After previous trials during the 2016 World Cup of Hockey and 2020 NHL All-Star Game, the NHL deployed digitally enhanced dasherboards, using Supponor technology, at all arenas this season.
 This allows the digital replacement and insertion of advertising on the rink boards on selected camera angles, which can be localized for individual regional, national, and international broadcasters.
 These advertising units include logo placements similar to the boards seen in person (which will still be shown on camera angles that do not support ad replacement), and larger "zone"-based units across sections of the boards, or the entire board.

 Entry draft

-The 2022 NHL Entry Draft was held on July 7–8, 2022, at the Bell Centre in Montreal, the home of the Montreal Canadiens.
+The 2022 NHL entry draft was held on July 7–8, 2022, at the Bell Centre in Montreal, the home of the Montreal Canadiens.
 Juraj Slafkovsky was selected first overall by the Canadiens.

 Preseason games in Europe

 The league held preseason games in Europe for the first time since 2019.
 The Nashville Predators played SC Bern at PostFinance Arena in Bern, Switzerland, on October 3, 2022.
-The San Jose Sharks played Eisbären Berlin at Mercedes-Benz Arena in Berlin, Germany, on October 4.
+The San Jose Sharks played Eisbaren Berlin at Mercedes-Benz Arena in Berlin, Germany, on October 4.